Gary Barnett: Colorado

 In 1999, Barnett left Northwestern after eight seasons and returned to Colorado as the school's 22nd head coach.
 His on-field career at Colorado was mostly successful.
 The Buffaloes won the 2001 conference title, and also won four Big 12 North titles during Barnett's seven-year tenure.
 Colorado was also ranked #2 in the nation and part of a controversy with the BCS Poll in the 2001 season when the Nebraska Cornhuskers were selected ahead of Oregon and Colorado for the National Championship game, even though Colorado had just beaten Nebraska 62–36 in the regular season finale (CU went on to defeat Texas in the Big 12 Championship game prior to the selection).

-However, his reputation was tarnished by a recruiting scandal, insensitive off-field remarks and failure to maintain the on-field success of his predecessors.
-Barnett was alleged to have enticed recruits to come to Colorado with sex and alcohol during recruiting visits, causing the school to self-impose stricter recruiting rules than any other Division I-A school.
-That scandal, coupled with Barnett's dismissive comments about former placekicker Katie Hnida, who alleged that she had been raped by a teammate, led to Barnett's temporary suspension in 2004 during the off-season.
-Barnett was reinstated before the start of the 2004 season, and went on to coach the team to an 8–5 record, earning Big 12 Coach of the Year honors along the way.
+During the 2004 season, his reputation took a hit due to a recruiting scandal, insensitive off-field remarks, and failure to maintain the on-field success of his predecessors.
+Barnett was alleged to have enticed recruits to come to Colorado with sex and alcohol during recruiting visits.
+That scandal, coupled with Barnett's dismissive comments about former placekicker Katie Hnida, who alleged that she had been raped by a teammate, led to Barnett being publicly chastised by the president of the university at the time, Elizabeth Hoffman.
+Coach Barnett had told a local reporter who asked why Katie Hnida had been cut from the team that "Katie was not only a girl, she was terrible."
+Ultimately, the allegations and comments about Katie Hnida's kicking abilities led to Barnett's temporary suspension in 2004, during the off-season.
+Barnett was reinstated before the start of the 2004 season, and went on to coach the team to an 8–5 record, earning Big 12 Coach Of The Year honors along the way.

 Barnett continued as coach in 2005, leading the Buffaloes to a 7–2 start.
 However, the Buffs lost to Iowa State, then suffered a 30–3 thrashing at the hands of Nebraska and a 70–3 blowout by the eventual national champion Texas Longhorns in the Big 12 championship game.
 Additionally, an anonymous tipster wrote a letter to CU system president Hank Brown accusing Barnett of numerous improprieties, including tampering with sworn testimony.

 On December 9, 2005, Barnett was forced to resign and accepted a $3 million buyout.
 Colorado then went on to play in the Champs Sports Bowl, losing to Clemson.
 The loss is officially credited to Barnett, even though assistant Mike Hankwitz served as interim head coach for the game.

 In June 2007, the Buffaloes were placed under probation for two years and fined US$100,000 for undercharging 133 student-athletes for meals over a six-year span (2000–01 to 2005–06 encompassing Barnett's tenure at Colorado) resulting in the major infraction.
 The football program, with 86 of the 133 student-athletes involved, also lost one scholarship for the next three seasons.